RB Leipzig: Criticism

 Both Dietrich Mateschitz and sporting director Ralf Rangnick have made comments on transfer policy.
-Dietrich Mateschitz commented on the football commitment of Red Bull GmbH in 2007 and said that the company was "no good stars buyers".
+Dietrich Mateschitz commented on the football commitment of Red Bull GmbH in 2007, and said that the company was "not good stars buyers".
 In an interview with Austrian sports website Sportnet in 2010 he said: "I am not Abramovich.
 What we do, we try to do with our brain.
 Nothing is easier than to take a bag full of money and go shopping.
 That is stupid, stupid we are not".
 In an interview with German newspaper Leipziger Volkszeitung in 2013 he further said: "It is not about a race, to arrive as soon as possible in the Bundesliga with as many mercenaries as possible, but about healthy development and healthy growth.
 And that with as many own players as possible".
-Sporting director Ralf Rangnick commented on the club's transfer policy in 2013 and said that RB Leipzig was actually fishing in a very small pond, only signing players aged between 17 and 23 years old, and that RB Leipzig was the only club in the 2.
-Bundesliga who had not signed any players from another club in the league.
-The establishment of a successful youth academy has also been an integral part of the club's long-term strategy since its founding.
+Sporting director Ralf Rangnick, speaking in 2013 on the club's transfer policy at that time, said that RB Leipzig was fishing in a very small pond, only signing players aged between 17 and 23 years old, and that RB Leipzig was the only club in the 2.
+Bundesliga that had not signed any players from another club in the league.
+Establishing a successful youth academy has also been part of the club's long-term strategy since its founding in 2009.
 Dietrich Mateschitz said in 2009 that his hopes were that the majority of the professional team would in the future have come through the ranks of the club's own academy.
 General manager Ulrich Wolter said in 2013 that the club wanted to build an "Eastern lighthouse", so that young players from eastern Germany would not always have to migrate to the west of their country to develop.
 The youth work at RB Leipzig received much praise from the German Football League (DFL) in 2014.

-Several people have responded to the rejection of RB Leipzig as a "plastic club", which lacks traditions.
-Sporting director Joachim Krug said in 2009 that RB Leipzig was simply a newly founded club with high ambitions.
-Head coach Tino Vogel said that at some point, every new tradition begins.
+Several people have responded to the rejection of RB Leipzig as a "plastic club", which lacks tradition.
+Sporting director Joachim Krug, speaking in 2009, characterized RB Leipzig as "a newly founded club" with high ambitions.
+Head coach Tino Vogel said that, at some point, every new tradition begins.
 Supporters of RB Leipzig were noted for displaying banners saying "Let this tradition begin" during the first competitive matches in 2009, and manager Dieter Gudel said in 2010 that RB Leipzig could well write "Tradition since 2009" on its pennants.
-Dietrich Mateschitz said in 2013 that the only difference between RB Leipzig and FC Bayern Munich was one hundred years of tradition, and that in five hundred years, RB Leipzig will be five hundred years old and FC Bayern Munich six hundred years old.
-By this, he meant that RB Leipzig will one day become a traditional club.
+Dietrich Mateschitz, speaking in 2013, characterized the only difference between RB Leipzig and FC Bayern Munich as one hundred years of tradition, and that in another five hundred years, RB Leipzig would be five hundred years of age and FC Bayern Munich six hundred years of age.
+By this, he meant that he expected that RB Leipzig would, some day, become a more traditional club than it is now.